 DuPage County Health Department Map

-The DuPage County Health Department’s COVID-19 dashboard, shows the number of lab confirmed COVID-19 cases in each municipality.
-As of April 6, 2020, there are 44 lab confirmed cases of COVID-19 in Lombard.
-Please see the map for updates.
+The DuPage County Health Department COVID-19 dashboard, shows the number of lab-confirmed COVID-19 cases in each municipality.
+As of May 26, there have been a total of 314 lab confirmed cases in Lombard. https://www.dupagehealth.org/610/DuPage-County-COVID-19-Dashboard

 The best way you can protect yourself is to socially distance yourself from people outside of your home, and limit your potential exposure.
 Wash your hands regularly, for 20 seconds, using soap, and do not touch your face with unwashed hands.